unifyai/unify-docs-old/docs/interfaces/building_router.rst

 .. note::
     You may notice that the endpoint providers are not listed.
 This is because the router training does not depend on the provider, only the model.

 Finally, clicking the :code:`Train` button will submit a training job.
-Your router configuration will be grayed out during the benchmarking and training processes.
+If you go to the :code:`Benchmarks` page, you’ll see that the router training job has automatically scheduled some quality benchmarks on your behalf.
+For any quality benchmarks which have already been performed ahead of time, the work will not be duplicated.

 .. image:: ../images/console_routers_benchmarking.png
   :align: center
   :width: 650
   :alt: Console Routers Benchmarking.

-If you go to the :code:`Benchmarks` page, you’ll see that the router training job has automatically scheduled some quality benchmarks on your behalf.
-For any quality benchmarks which have already been performed ahead of time, the work will not be duplicated.

-For example, we previously benchmarked :code:`llama-3-tuned-calls1` and :code:`llama-3-tuned-call2` on the datasets :code:`customer-calls1` and :code:`customer-calls2`, so this will not be repeated.
+For example, we previously benchmarked :code:`llama-3-tuned-calls1` and :code:`llama-3-tuned-call2` on the datasets :code:`Customer Calls Q1` and :code:`Customer Calls Q2`, so this will not be repeated.
 However, we have not yet benchmarked :code:`llama-3-70b-chat` and :code:`gpt-4` on these datasets for e.g, so these are automatically triggered by the router training request.

 .. note::
     You will receive an email when the results are ready, so no need to manually track the progress!